pronskiy/phpup/README.md

 ## Usage

 - `phpup list` – See the list of available commands.
+- `phpup <file>` – Run any php file.
 - `phpup composer` – Composer that does not require PHP to be installed.
+- `phpup phpstan` – PHPStan that does not require PHP.
+- `phpup rector` – Rector that does not require PHP.
 - `phpup locus` – Installs PHP binary under your project's `vendor/bin/php` based on the requirements in _composer.json_.

 ## Contributing